SNU-CSSB/RF2-Lite/README.md

 ```

 ## Usage
 RF2-Lite requires 1) a paired multiple seqeunce alignment and 2) the length of each chain to predict if two or more proteins are interacting.
-Paired MSAs for RF2-Lite are concatenated alignments with no character deliminating the chain breaks (see examples).
+Paired MSAs for RF2-Lite are concatenated alignments with no character deliminating the chain breaks.

 See examples in RF2-Lite/example/

 For pair inference:
 ```
 python predict_complex.py -msa {paired MSA} -out {output prefix} -L1 {length of first chain}